ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

   > `public virtual void HighlightController(Color color, float fadeDuration = 0f)`

  * Parameters
-   * `Color color` - The colour to highlight the controller to.
+   * `Color color` - The Color to highlight the controller to.
-   * `float fadeDuration` - The duration in time to fade from the initial colour to the target colour.
+   * `float fadeDuration` - The duration in seconds to fade from the initial color to the target color.
  * Returns
    * _none_